 |Total Fat 15g||19%|

 |Total Carbohydrate 194g||70%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe for red beans and rice is a quick-and-easy version of the Cajun/Creole classic simmered on the stovetop.

 Canned kidney beans with cooked bacon, chopped vegetables -- the "holy trinity" of onions, bell peppers and celery -- and seasonings are simmered to make this tasty mixture.

-While andouille sausage is preferred, Polish sausage can be used instead (see the difference between these sausages below) and added to the beans to make a complete meal when served atop a mound of hot cooked rice.
+While andouille sausage is preferred, Polish sausage can be used instead and added to the beans to make a complete meal when served atop a mound of hot cooked rice.

 - 3 slices bacon

 - 1 large chopped onion

 - 2 (15-ounce) cans drained red kidney beans